Which applications should go in the cloud?

 Lastly, how do I get everybody on board for our cloud deployment strategy?

-Getting buy-in for any decision can be an uphill task.
+Getting buy-in for any decision, especially cloud migration, can be an uphill task.
 There are usually winners and losers.
 The losers will often keep trying to change the decision or go for their pound of flesh by waiting for things to go wrong and taking the “I told you so” track.

 The best counter to this is due diligence and transparency.